micha/json-table/README.md

 # json-table
-Transform nested JSON data into tabular data in the shell.

-## Overview

 **Jt** transforms JSON data structures into tables of columns and rows for processing in the shell.
 Extracting information from deeply nested JSON data